 Keto Cheeseburger Soup is so Tasty and Low Carb – the perfect “belly warmer” for a cold winter night!
 Yes, I did say “cold” here in the Valley of the Sun.
 But, “cold” is relative.
 We do not see snow, but a hot and delicious soup is definitely comforting when the temperature drops in the winter.
 What could be better than a cheeseburger in a bowl?
-Our recipe is Low Carb and Keto friendly, and so easy to make.
+Our recipe is Low Carb, and so easy to make.
 You have to try this one!

 Joanie surprised me with this soup, last night.
 We were headed to a planetarium show and to enjoy the eclipse of the moon, called the “Super Blood Wolf Moon.”
 She made it even more special by filling the kitchen with the smell of onion, cheese, beef and well, cheeseburger!
 My camera was ready to capture the result and we both enjoyed the eclipse even more after devouring a hot bowl of Keto Cheeseburger Soup!